 - To begin your vanilla base, add all the ingredients, except the eggs into a saucepan on low heat.
 Stir the mixture and taste for desired sweetness then adjust if needed before adding add in your two beaten eggs.

 - Slowly bring the vanilla mixture up to 170 degrees.
 Stir constantly to avoid scorching.
 This will ensure that the eggs have tempered correctly, without scrambling them.

 - Remove the mixture from the heat and transfer it to a large bowl to cool.
 The mixture will churn better and faster if it is thoroughly chilled.

-- After churning the ice cream, stir in the sugar free chocolate chunks and sit it aside for a few minutes.
+- After churning the ice cream, stir in the sugar-free chocolate chunks and set it aside for a few minutes.

-- Once the peanut butter mixture is ready, layer some ice cream into a freezer safe container, then drizzle in some peanut butter over the top.
+- Once the peanut butter mixture is ready, layer some ice cream into a freezer-safe container, then drizzle some peanut butter over the top.